alfianlosari/NewsAppSwiftUI/README.md

 ## Getting Started
 - Register for an API Key at https://newsapi.org
 - Paste the key inside NewsAPI.swift file.
-- Download Xcode 13 Beta 5 or later.
+- Download Xcode 13 from App Store
-- iOS 15 Dev Beta 5 or later.
-- macOS 12 Dev Beta 5 or later.
+- For building macOS 12 target you need to use Xcode 13 Beta 5 or upcoming Xcode 13.X release and macOS 12 Beta 7.

 ## Installation
 - Build and run the project using your iOS device with iOS 15 beta installed or use the simulator.